unpoly/unpoly/src/unpoly/pages/updating-history.md

 ### Forcing a history change

-To force a location change, use one of the following:
+To force a change of history state, use one of the following:

 - Set an `[up-history=true]` attribute on your link or form.
 - Pass a `{ history: true }` option when rendering a fragment [programmatically](/up.fragment).